Morant scores 47 points, Grizzlies tie Warriors at 1 apiece

-Morant scored the last 15 points for Memphis, starting with 4:16 left.
+He scored the last 15 points for Memphis, starting with 4:16 left.
 He drove and turned around a defender before hitting a 7-foot jumper with 1:42 left to put Memphis ahead to stay at 100-99.
-He added four free throws and a 9-footer, finishing with 18 in the fourth quarter.
+He finished with 18 in the fourth quarter all while unable to see well out of one eye.

-The Grizzlies All-Star said he still couldn’t see out of part of his left eye after taking a punch going for a rebound late in the third quarter.
-He hit 6 of 10 overall and made all five free throws in the fourth.

 ”That loss was on my mind a lot, obviously missing that layup late,” Morant said of his miss at the end of Game 1. ”But coming into today, I told myself we needed a win, and we were going to get a win.
 I just took it upon myself to go out there and do that for us.”